Connect with a certified trainer for free

 Frequently Asked Questions

-Common symptoms include swelling, bruising, pain on the outer foot, and difficulty bearing weight.
-A pinky-toe bone break may feel like a sprain but usually causes sharp pain along the outside of the foot.
+Common symptoms include swelling, bruising, pain in the outer foot, and difficulty bearing weight.
+A pinky-toe bone break may feel like a sprain, but it usually causes sharp pain outside the foot.

 Healing time depends on the type of fracture.
 Zone 1 injuries may heal in 6–8 weeks, while Jones fractures can take up to 12 weeks or longer, especially if surgery is needed.